 Conclusion: Best Practices For Frictionless Unemployment

-To wrap up, here are a few more best practices that will help the unemployment filing process move along as quickly as possible.
+To wrap up, here are a few more best practices that will help navigate the complexities of unemployment.
+These will also help the filing process move along as quickly as possible.

 - Due to the increased demand for unemployment, your state might have different rules for when people can submit their applications, so be mindful of that as you are applying.